underscoreio/underscoreio/src/html/_books/essential-play.md

 color: "#a0c556"
 level: Intermediate
 price: "$40"
-description: Use Play's *Twirl* templating language to populate web pages with dynamic content.
-Build HTML5 content using your choice of Javascript, Coffeescript, Less, and/or CSS.
-Integrate client and server with AJAX and JSON.
-Write functional tests using Fluentlenium.
+description: Essential Play is aimed at developers who need to get up and running with Play fast.
+We look at Play's templating language *Twirl*, asynchronous code using futures and more!
 products:
   selfDirected:
     single: